 With roof membranes, you generally can’t tell the difference between the two most common brands (Alpha Systems or Dicor) by looking at it.
 The best and easiest way to tell the difference is by asking the RV dealership or RV manufacturer.
 They will let you know which brand was used based on the year and model of your RV.

 If you’re a Good Sam member, you can also call the Elite Service Tech Advisor line to get this info.
 Why is knowing the difference such a big deal?
 The type of roof membrane you have determines the RV roof coatings you can use to ensure your choice is chemically compatible with your designated brand.

 Step 2: Inspect the Roof for Cracks, Tears, or Holes

 If your RV roof is walkable, carefully use your RV ladder to get up there and check for damage.
 On a non-walkable roof, safely inspect the roof from a sturdy telescoping ladder.
 Look for cracks, tears, or holes in the roof membrane.

 Obvious signs of damage can cause issues very quickly.
 If you notice anything, you need to:

 1. Take steps to fix it on your own (as suggested below)

 2. Get to a service center as soon as possible.
 Camping World locations nationwide offer free RV roof inspections!

-When inspecting for voids, you’re essentially looking for missing lap sealant.
-This would include voids along transition moldings, around roof vents, and other roof attachments.
-Voids in the lap sealant could allow water into the roof cavity which can be the start of a very costly repair.
+When inspecting for voids, you’re essentially looking for missing silicone sealant.
+Voids in the lap sealant could allow water into the roof cavity, which can be the start of a very costly repair.

-While you’re up on the roof looking for obvious signs of damage, you should also make a point of looking at any seams or seals on the roof.
-While many RVs have single-piece roofs today to eliminate issues that can occur at seals or seams, that’s not true of all of them.
+While you’re up on the roof looking for obvious signs of damage, you should also look at any seams or seals along the edges and transition moldings of the roof.
+While many RVs have a single-piece rubber membrane that eliminates issues around seals or seams, that’s not true for all of them.